renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/mcp-component-astra.md

 8. In the **MCP connection** component, in the **Env** fields, add variables for `ASTRA_DB_APPLICATION_TOKEN` and `ASTRA_DB_API_ENDPOINT` with the values from your Astra database.

     :::important
-    Langflow passes environment variables from the `.env` file to MCP, but not global variables declared in the UI.
+    Aiexec passes environment variables from the `.env` file to MCP, but not global variables declared in the UI.
-    To add the values for `ASTRA_DB_APPLICATION_TOKEN` and `ASTRA_DB_API_ENDPOINT` as global variables, add them to Langflow's `.env` file at startup.
+    To add the values for `ASTRA_DB_APPLICATION_TOKEN` and `ASTRA_DB_API_ENDPOINT` as global variables, add them to Aiexec's `.env` file at startup.
     For more information, see [global variables](/configuration-global-variables).
     :::